qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 General Menu
 ------------

-|general| The :guilabel:`General` tab is essentially like that of the raster dialog.
+|general| The :guilabel:`General` menu is essentially like that of the raster dialog.
 There are several options available:

-* Change the display name of the layer
+* Change the display name of the layer in :guilabel:`displayed as`
 * Set a display field to be used for the :guilabel:`Identify Results` dialog
 * Define a certain Edit User Interface for the vector layer written with the Qt Creator IDE and tools at http://qt.digia.com/Product/Developer-Tools/